 In the light of CuypAelbert Cuyp & Gainsborough - Constable - Turner

-To celebrate the 400th anniversary of the birth of Aelbert Cuyp (Dordrecht 1620 – 1691 Dordrecht) the Dordrechts Museum is organizing a major exhibition from 27 September 2020 to 14 March 2021.
-Aelbert Cuyp (1620-1691) is Dordrecht’s most famous painter.
+The Dordrechts Museum organises a major exhibition from 3 oktober 2021 to 6 March 2022.
+Aelbert Cuyp (1620-1691), Dordrecht’s most famous painter.
 In his time, however, Cuyp was quintessentially a local artist, who was virtually unknown outside his hometown.
 He was discovered in the 18th century, first and foremost by British artists and collectors.
 For the first time In the light of Cuyp will focus on the appreciation and collecting of Cuyp and his influence on British landscape painters from the 18th- to the 19th Century.

 The exhibition aims to show about 35 of the most important paintings by Aelbert Cuyp, temporarily bringing them back to the town where they were made.
 In 2020 the city of Dordrecht also celebrates 800 years of city rights which makes it all the more appropriate to not only devote an exhibition to its most famous son, but also show the most beautiful views of Dordrecht ever painted.
 Furthermore, for the first time the story will be told of the appreciation of Cuyp: his influence on English painters will be shown with works by famous artists like J.M.W.
 Turner, John Constable and Thomas Gainsborough.